thibaudcolas/frontend-starter-kit/docs/job-descriptions.md

 ### Other useful skills

-- Advanced knowledge of React – Redux, client-side routing, code splitting, etc.
+- Experience designing user interfaces with a user experience (UX) approach.
-- Experience writing ES6/ES2015 JavaScript.
+- Experience with programming in ES6/ES2015+ JavaScript.
-- Ability to do basic server administration from the command-line.
+- Ability to do basic server administration from the command line.
 - Familiarity with server-side programming stacks (we use Python and Node).
 - Experience with the Django framework, and Wagtail CMS.
 - Understanding of RESTful principles and HTTP verbs.
-- Advanced testing skills – accessibility tests, automated cross-browser tests, automated UI regression.
+- Experience working with styleguides and pattern libraries.
-- Experience working with web development and open-source communities.
+- Familiarity with web development and open-source communities.

 ---